astroterm/outer-space/README.md

 # outer-space

-My homelab, running Kubernetes (RKE2) on Fedora CoreOS, with GitOps/CD managed by Flux.
+My homelab, running Kubernetes (kubeadm) on Fedora CoreOS, with GitOps/CD managed by Flux.